 Prerequisite: None.
 Duration: Full Year.
 Credit: 1.0 Elective.
-One credit may be granted for two years (C or better) at CMS.
+One credit may be granted for a C or better (equivalent to development toward proficiency) in level one communication skills at CMS.

 #505 French II: ◆

 Students will continue language study in the five areas as outlined by the course proficiencies and the standards for foreign language learning (Communication, Cultures, Connections, Comparisons and Communities).
 They will continue to develop their listening, speaking, reading, and writing skills begun in French I. They will become more proficient in spontaneous use of the language and will continue to make real-life and functional applications.
 Music, audio-visual materials, the Internet, and magazines will support the curriculum.
 The students will study the culture of France, Québec and other francophone countries or regions.